ARTFL-Project/PhiloLogic4/README.md

 # ![alt text](www/app/assets/img/philo.png) 4.5

-## THIS IS THE PHILOGIC 4 REPOSITORY FOR PYTHON2 ONLY

 ### For the in development Python3 version, see [the PhiloLogic5 branch](https://github.com/ARTFL-Project/PhiloLogic4/tree/PhiloLogic5)

 PhiloLogic is an XML database/search engine/web app that is designed